What is my credit score? Find out for free.

 Remember, your credit report is different to your credit score.
 All of the above agencies can provide you with a copy of your credit report if one is held with them.

 Why do some agencies provide a credit score, and others don't?

 Each credit agency has their own way of calculating their credit score, which means your score is likely to be different between each one.
-For example, when you obtain your credit score through Veda Advantage, it is a number between 0 - 1200.
+For example, when you obtain your credit score through Equifax, it is a number between 0 - 1200.
 If you obtain your credit score through Experian, it is a number between 0 - 1000.
 These two providers allow you to request your score, whilst the others feel the score is specifically a tool for lenders etc. to use primarily for assessment purposes.
-The key to your credit score is understanding where it actually fits in the relevent credit agency's "ranking".
+The key to your credit score is understanding where it actually fits in the relevant credit agency's "ranking".
 For example, if your score is over 833 with Veda Advantage, you are in the top or "excellent" ranking.
 With Experian, you are in their top ranking if you score over 800.
 Similarly, if your score is below 509 with Veda Advantage it is considered below average, whilst with Experian it is anything below 549.
 The higher your score, the better chance you have of getting a loan as well as the lowest rates.
 The lower the score the harder it will be for you to get a loan, and if you do, the rates will be higher.

 Which agency can you get your credit score from?